Stomach cancer: Epidemiology

-In the United Kingdom, stomach cancer is the 15th-most common cancer (around 7,100 people were diagnosed with stomach cancer in 2011), and it is the 10th-most common cause of cancer-related deaths (around 4,800 people died in 2012).
+In the United Kingdom, stomach cancer is the 15th most-common cancer (around 7,100 people were diagnosed with stomach cancer in 2011), and it is the 10th most-common cause of cancer-related deaths (around 4,800 people died in 2012).

 Incidence and mortality rates of gastric cancer vary greatly in Africa.
 The GLOBOCAN system is currently the most widely used method to compare these rates between countries, but African incidence and mortality rates are seen to differ among countries, possibly due to the lack of universal access to a registry system for all countries.
 Variation as drastic as estimated rates from 0.3/100000 in Botswana to 20.3/100000 in Mali have been observed.
 In Uganda, the incidence of gastric cancer has increased from the 1960s measurement of 0.8/100000 to 5.6/100000.
 Gastric cancer, though present, is relatively low when compared to countries with high incidence like Japan and China.
 One suspected cause of the variation within Africa and between other countries is due to different strains of the H. pylori bacteria.
 The trend commonly seen is that H. pylori infection increases the risk for gastric cancer, but this is not the case in Africa, giving this phenomenon the name the "African enigma".
 Although this bacterial species is found in Africa, evidence has supported that different strains with mutations in the bacterial genotype may contribute to the difference in cancer development between African countries and others outside the continent.
 Increasing access to health care and treatment measures have been commonly associated with the rising incidence, though, particularly in Uganda.

 Other animals

 The stomach is a muscular organ of the gastrointestinal tract that holds food and begins the digestive process by secreting gastric juice.
 The most common cancers of the stomach are adenocarcinomas, but other histological types have been reported.
 Signs vary, but may include vomiting (especially if blood is present), weight loss, anemia, and lack of appetite.
 Bowel movements may be dark and tarry in nature.
 To determine whether cancer is present in the stomach, special X-rays and/or abdominal ultrasounds may be performed.
 Gastroscopy, a test using an endoscope to examine the stomach, is a useful diagnostic tool that can also take samples of the suspected mass for histopathological analysis to confirm or rule out cancer.
 The most definitive method of cancer diagnosis is through open surgical biopsy.
-Most stomach tumors are malignant with evidence of spread to lymph nodes or liver, making treatment difficult.
-Except for lymphoma, surgery is the most frequent treatment option for stomach cancers but it is associated with significant risks.